BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Plan-Bay-Area-2050-Transit-Data/README.md

 ### Define the Problem Statement

 Map new, planned and existing rail, ferry, and bus stops.
 Bus stops should contain a field flagging stops that qualify as a 'Major Transit Stops', as well as a field classifying stops served by routes meeting certain headway criteria.

+This dataset will replace the existing [Major Transit Stop](https://mtc.maps.arcgis.com/home/item.html?id=561dc5b42fa9451b95faf615a3054260) dataset, and will represent all transit stops in the Bay Area as of January 2020.

 ### Project Resources